tonlabs/wallet-sdk-js/README.md

-# Everscale WalletKit
+# Everscale Wallet SDK

 This library is a part of Everscale SDK for JavaScript.

-WalletKit is built over the [@eversdk/appkit](https://github.com/tonlabs/ever-appkit-js) package and purposed to simplify work with wallets on Everscale.
+Built over the [@eversdk/appkit](https://github.com/tonlabs/ever-appkit-js) package and purposed to simplify work with wallets on Everscale.

-WalletKit works with the following types of wallets:
+Works with the following types of wallets:

 -   Safe multisig wallet
 -   Set code multisig wallet